-Where We Are At Literacy Data (Include provincial, district, and school level data as available) - ELP data (K-3) - FSA data - Class profiles - School-wide writing assessment - Report card data - Student satisfaction survey Analysis (What objective trends do we see based on the data?)
+Where We Are At

+Literacy Data (Include provincial, district, and school level data as available)

+- ELP data (K-3)

+- FSA data

+- Class profiles

+- School-wide writing assessment

+- Report card data

+- Student satisfaction survey

+Analysis (What objective trends do we see based on the data?)

 Steady primary literacy assessment scores with an upward trajectory towards meeting or exceeding.
 Intermediate - students seem to plateau or slip with literacy skills.

 Reading assessments don't extend to writing samples.
 Students have reading/comprehension/phonemic & phonological awareness in primary grades, but the skills aren't necessarily transferring to writing.

 Rationale (What is going on for our learners?
 How do we know?
 Why does it matter?)

 Our students are learning to be proficient in reading skills, but are not always transferring these skills to their writing to be proficient writers.
 Also, we are noticing some students leaving primary are still needing the explicit learning that the ELP and ELP resources provides.
+As well, students show a lack of stamina for writing.
+Often, they do the minimum and need to be encouraged to go back and edit/revise/extend.

-Target (Specific and measurable statement of the desired improvement) Students will transfer reading and decoding skills to their writing to be proficient or exceeding in all areas of literacy.
+Target (Specific and measurable statement of the desired improvement)

+Students will transfer reading and decoding skills to their writing to be proficient or exceeding in all areas of literacy.

 Intermediate students will continue to develop phonetic and & phonemic awareness to continue to build literacy stamina and skills.

-What We're Doing Embedding Strategic Priorities (How we're making connections and providing opportunities)
+What We're Doing

+Embedding Strategic Priorities (How we're making connections and providing opportunities)

-Where We Are Going (Action Plan) Professional Learning (Describe the professional learning that will support meeting the target) Literacy skill development for the Intermediate division by: Having collaboration time for primary teachers to share resources (ELP profiles, UFLI, Heggerty) with the intermediate teachers.
-We would like 1 full day release opportunity to have our primary teachers (2) be teacher leads and mentors to our intermediate teachers (2) by sharing the ELP strategies, and resources.
+Where We Are Going (Action Plan)

+Professional Learning (Describe the professional learning that will support meeting the target)

+Literacy skill development for the Intermediate division by:

+- Having collaboration time for primary teachers to share resources (ELP profiles, UFLI, Heggerty) with the intermediate teachers. - Including Melanie Mobbs in our planning (Dr Chase Young)

+Include primary teachers as mentors for intermediate teachers.
+K-5 continuum of literacy strategies and assessment.

 We would like to build our intermediate reading level library to enhance intermediate students who need leveled text to gain proficiency in literacy (specifically aligned with ELP targeted instruction and writing skills).
 This reading resource library will be shared amongst 60 students.

-Student Learning (What student learning strategies will support meeting the target?) - Intermediate targeted instruction for students who are profiled with the ELP as still needing intervention and support. - Scoop a group opportunities for intermediate literacy development (across the Grade 4-6)
+Student Learning (What student learning strategies will support meeting the target?)

+- Intermediate targeted instruction for students who are profiled with the ELP as still needing intervention and support. - Scoop a group opportunities for intermediate literacy development (across the Grade 4-6)

 Theory of Action (What is our hypothesis given the action plan for staff and student learning?)

 The data and research has shown with explicit programming, teaching, assessing and support, the ELP has strengthened our primary literacy scores.

 We would like to extend the ELP to intermediate teachers and through mentorship, collaboration and time for in-house training, we can build capacity with our intermediate teachers to bring these assessments to the intermediate division

 Numeracy

 Goal Statement

 Improve numeracy proficiency for all learners.